drkarim/Transfer-data-surface-to-surface-matching/README.md

 * ICP option does not work yet
 * Use NN when both surfaces dont have equal number of points.
 * Note this method assumes that the surfaces are aligned approximately and data can be copied over reliably from one to the other
+* In nearest neighbour search, if a nearest neighbour is not found due to any reason, a scalar value of 0 is copied over

 ## Author